Cichlid: Speciation

-Cichlids provide scientists with a unique perspective of speciation, having become extremely diverse in the more recent geological past.
-Some of the contributing factors to their diversification are believed to be the various forms of prey processing displayed by cichlid pharyngeal jaw apparatus.
-These different jaw apparatus allow for a broad range of feeding strategies, including algae scraping, snail crushing, planktivory, piscivory, and insectivory.
+Cichlids provide scientists with a unique perspective of speciation, having become extremely diverse in the recent geological past, those of Lake Victoria actually within the last 10,000 to 15,000 years, a small fraction of the millions taken for Galápagos finch speciation in Darwin's textbook case.
+Some of the contributing factors to their diversification are believed to be the various forms of prey processing displayed by cichlid pharyngeal jaw apparatuses.
+These different jaw apparatuses allow for a broad range of feeding strategies, including algae scraping, snail crushing, planktivory, piscivory, and insectivory.
 Some cichlids can also show phenotypic plasticity in their pharyngeal jaws, which can also help lead to speciation.
 In response to different diets or food scarcity, members of the same species can display different jaw morphologies that are better suited to different feeding strategies.
 As species members begin to concentrate around different food sources and continue their lifecycle, they most likely spawn with like individuals.
 This can reinforce the jaw morphology and given enough time, create new species.
 Such a process can happen through allopatric speciation, whereby species diverge according to different selection pressures in different geographical areas, or through sympatric speciation, by which new species evolve from a common ancestor while remaining in the same area.
 In Lake Apoyo in Nicaragua, Amphilophus zaliosus and its sister species Amphilophus citrinellus display many of the criteria needed for sympatric speciation.
 In the African rift lake system, cichlid species in numerous distinct lakes evolved from a shared hybrid swarm.

 Population status

 In 2010, the International Union for Conservation of Nature classified 184 species as vulnerable, 52 as endangered, and 106 as critically endangered.

 At present, the IUCN only lists Yssichromis sp. nov. argens as extinct in the wild, and six species are listed as entirely extinct, but many more possibly belong in these categories (for example, Haplochromis aelocephalus, H. apogonoides, H. dentex, H. dichrourus, and numerous other members of the genus Haplochromis have not been seen since the 1980s, but are maintained as critically endangered on the small chance that tiny –but currently unknown– populations survive).